dagmarawieczorek/FoodPlannerApp/README.md

  Still lots to do, but it's a start!

- what I still need to do:
+ what I need to do asap:
 1. add Redux to handle the state
 2. recipes screen
 3. adding recipes to realm